Robust Amortized Bayesian Inference with Self-Consistency Losses on Unlabeled Data: Methods

 \begin{proposition} Under the assumptions of Proposition \ref{th:sc-stricly-proper}, the semi-supervised loss \eqref{eq:semi-supervised-loss} is strictly proper for any choice of $p^*(x)$. \end{proposition}

-The proof of Proposition \ref{th:semi-supervised-strictly-proper} follows immediately from the fact the sum of strictly proper losses is strictly proper.
+Proposition \ref{th:semi-supervised-strictly-proper} holds for every instantiation of $C$ that satisfies Proposition \ref{th:sc-stricly-proper}.
+The proof of Proposition \ref{th:semi-supervised-strictly-proper} follows immediately from the fact that the sum of strictly proper losses is strictly proper.
 Importantly, since Proposition \ref{th:semi-supervised-strictly-proper} holds independently of $p^*(x)$, it holds both in the case of a well-specified model, where $p^*(x) = p(x)$, and also in case of any model misspecification or domain shift where $p^*(x) \neq p(x)$.
-That is, there is \textit{no trade-off} in the semi-supervised loss \eqref{eq:semi-supervised-loss}, since both loss components are both globally minimized for the same target.
+That is, there is \textit{no trade-off} in the semi-supervised loss \eqref{eq:semi-supervised-loss}, since both loss components are globally minimized for the same target, that is, the analytic posterior.

+In other words, adding the SC loss does not alter the underlying statistical model and continues to target the analytic posterior of that model.
+As far as we are aware, all other methods aimed at improving the robustness of ABI work by either explicitly or implicitly adjusting the statistical model or the target distribution (moving away from the analytic posterior), thus introducing some form of regularization.
+In contrast, SC losses should not be interpreted as regularizers: they are strictly proper losses that directly target the analytic posterior of the specified statistical model \citep[i.e., Target 1 in the taxonomy of][]{elsemuller2025does}.

+Our proposed semi-supervised loss combines standard simulation-based neural posterior estimation (NPE) and unsupervised self-consistency.
+Both target the analytic posterior, but in complementary ways: The standard NPE loss facilitates network training on simulated (labeled) data where ground-truth parameters are known.
+However, it does not ensure posterior accuracy on the empirical data distribution, particularly in regions where simulated data may be sparse or unrepresentative due to model misspecification.
+The self-consistency loss complements NPE by enforcing Bayes' rule on observed data and explicitly rewards correct marginal likelihood estimation.
+This ensures alignment between prior, posterior and likelihood on the empirical data distribution--a property not guaranteed by simulation-based losses alone.

-Lastly, for completeness, we can also define strictly proper self-consistency losses for likelihood instead of posterior approximations.
+For completeness, we also define strictly proper self-consistency losses for likelihood estimators, rather than posterior approximators.

 \begin{proposition} Suppose the posterior $p(\theta \mid x)$ is known and the likelihood is estimated by $q(x \mid \theta)$.
 Then, under the assumptions of Proposition \ref{th:sc-stricly-proper}, Bayesian self-consistency ratio losses of the form